AssemblyScript/assemblyscript/README.md

                     js     Replace trapping operations with JS semantics.
 ```

-Unless a bundle has been built to `dist/`, `asc` runs the TypeScript sources on the fly via [ts-node](https://www.npmjs.com/package/ts-node).
+Unless a bundle has been built to `dist/`, `asc` runs the (portable) TypeScript sources on the fly via [ts-node](https://www.npmjs.com/package/ts-node).
 Useful for development.

 Building
 --------